-How to Become a Firefighter – Steps by Steps Guide
+How to Become a Firefighter – Step by Step Guide

 Firefighters fight flames and put themselves in harm’s way to save lives and safeguard property.
 This entails not just putting out fires from the outside, but also entering burning premises to look for people.